Bhavish051/KnowledgeBase/React.md

-wait for 500ms and then make the request setTimeout(Arrow fn, time) clearTimout to cancel the ctime by passing the timeoutID from the previous timer
+wait for 500ms and then make the request setTimeout(Arrow fn, time) clearTimout to cancel the ctime by passing the timeoutID from the previous timer in the useEffect first arg func to make the effect is called and the cleanup fn can be returned

+Dropdown
+list of option passed as props state will be the currently selected option const [selected, setSelected] = useState(options[AnyValtoStartWith]) onClick{() => OnSelectedChange(option)}

+useState to toggle open close the dropdown

+useRef to get reference to a DOM element

+DONT USE A TAG WITH REACT ROUTER